 Several international motor home agencies offer the opportunity to explore Thailand in a mobile recreational vehicle.
 Depending on the size, some mobile homes feature bedrooms with TVs and even kitchens with dining tables.

 For those who wish to avoid driving in Bangkok but also prefer a more private means of transportation than the public taxis, there are a number of custom limousine services that provide professional drivers and a selection of vehicles.

 Bangkok arguably has more taxis than any city on Earth.
-Not only are they plentiful, they are very reasonably priced now that meters have become the norm.
+Not only are they plentiful, but they are also very reasonably priced now that meters have become the norm.

-One of the most iconic modes of transportation, the tuk tuk is the quintessential Thai vehicle.
-The colorful, noisy, open-air tuk tuks that are found throughout Bangkok are both a “must ride” experience for visitors and a convenient way for both visitors and locals to quickly get around.
+One of the most iconic modes of transportation, the tuk-tuk is the quintessential Thai vehicle.
+The colorful, noisy, open-air tuk-tuks that are found throughout Bangkok is both a “must ride” experience for visitors and a convenient way for both visitors and locals to quickly get around.

 Motorbike and scooter